project-origin/documentation/architecture.md

 Here we will outline an overview of the architecture.

-At the core of the platform is the [shared verifiable storage](#verifiable-storage).
-The shared verifiable storage is intended to be a common place where end-users can verify their GGOs.
-In the prototype, this is currently done by Hyperledger Sawtooth, but a replacement is already under way.
+At the core of the platform is the [shared verifiable storage (blockchain)](blockchain-protocols.md).
+The blockchain is intended to be a common place where end-users can verify their GGOs.
+In this prototype, this is currently implemented using Hyperledger Sawtooth, but a replacement is already under way.

 In the Danish Setup there is a [DataHub Service](#datahub-service).
-The responsibility for this service is to bridge the DataHub and its measurements with the platform, and add data to the verifiable storage.
+The responsibility for this service is to bridge the danish DataHub and its measurements with the prototype, and add data to the verifiable storage.
 This could also be replaced with a decentralized solution to let meters write directly to the verifiable storage if a issuing body so wishes.

 Next public service is the [Account Service](#account-service), this was original an way to abstract away the complexity of dealing directly with the ledger, wallet and keys to a more friendly account API.
 But there are considerations about making it the central access entry-point to the platform.